HirakuAI/Hiraku-RAG/README.md

   - Allow users to use custom API keys/servers
   - Implement model fallback logic
   - Add model switching interface
+  - If the user's question is not in the files, inform the user and provide an answer based on the model's training data or online resources.

 - [ ] Add Internet Search Integration
   - Add real-time web search capability